petrgali/Node2021Q2/README.md

 ## Running

-First of all start the app
+In this task all migrations runs at app startup, so all You got to do just run the command:
 ```
 docker-compose up
 ```